diggersheep/celery-skinos/README.md

 ### Define a new exchange

 defined a new exchange with a name and a binding key (always a topic).
-The exchanhge name must be unique.
+The exchange name must be unique.

 ```PYTHON
 # add_exchange(str, str) -> Exchange